Nakshatra: Padas (quarters)

-Each of the 27 Nakshatras cover 13° 20’ of the ecliptic.
-Each Nakshatra is also divided into quarters or padas of 3° 20’, and the table below lists the appropriate starting sound to name the child.
-The 27 nakshatras, each with 4 padas, give 108, which is the number of beads in a japa mala, representing all the elements (ansh) of Vishnu:
+Each of the 27 nakshatras covers 13° 20’ of the ecliptic.
+Each nakshatra is also divided into quarters or padas of 3° 20’, and the table below lists the syllables traditionally used as the first sound of the name given to a child born under each pada.
+The 27 nakshatras, each with 4 padas, gives 108.
+108 is also the number of beads in a japa mala, representing all the elements (ansh) of Vishnu: